 - Heat oven to 375°F. Then, line a 12×5 inch loaf pan with parchment paper (it doesn’t matter if the size differs a bit, the volume should be about 57.5 ounces).

-- Firmly pack the batter into loaf pan and bake for 1 hour.
+- Firmly pack the batter into a loaf pan and bake for 1 hour.
 Let the baked loaf sit for 5 minutes before lifting it onto folded kitchen paper to cool.
 Wait at least 30 minutes before slicing.